lukiwa/STUD-PAMSI-graphs/README.md

 # STUD_PAMSI_graphs
 To compile, make sure you are on Ununtu-like Linux and have BOOST installed.
 1. clone this project
-2. go to /STUD_PAMSI_graphs/cmake-build-debug dir
+2. go to "/STUD_PAMSI_graphs/cmake-build-debug" directory
 3. type "make"

-In order to launch program type "./STUD_PAMSI_graphs "
+In order to launch program type "./STUD_PAMSI_graphs"